ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

         --boot-disk-type pd-ssd \
         --machine-type n2-highcpu-8

-.. note:: The option ``--container-restart-policy never`` is essential for
+.. note:: The option ``--container-restart-policy never`` is essential for proper operation.

 To create a **Managed Instance Group** (MIG), first create a machine template: